 - 1. First, Flycheck runs the external program as an asynchronous process using start-process.
 While this process runs, Flycheck simply accumulates its output. - 2.
 When the process exits, Flycheck parses its output in order to collect the errors.
 The raw output is turned into a list of flycheck-error objects containing, among others, the filename, line, column, message and severity of the error. - 3.
 Flycheck then filters the collected errors to keep only the relevant ones.
-For instance, errors directed at other files than the one you are editing are discarded. - 4.
+For instance, errors directed at other files than the one you are editing are discarded.
+The exact sementics of which errors are relevant is defined in flycheck-relevant-error-p. - 4.
 Relevant errors are highlighted by Flycheck in the buffer, according to user preference.
 By default, each error adds a mark in the fringe at the line it occurs, and underlines the symbol at the position of the error using overlays. - 5.
 Finally, Flycheck rebuilds the error list buffer.